City of Kelowna Water Utility

-The City of Kelowna’s water utility is one of five water suppliers operating within municipal boundaries.
+The City of Kelowna’s water utility is one of five water providers operating within municipal boundaries.
 Find your water provider.
 The City serves approximately 60,000 customers from the Poplar Point, Eldorado and Cedar Creek Pump Stations, and the Swick Road system provides water to approximately 300 customers.
 The raw water source is Okanagan Lake.

 UV transmitters installed at three lake intakes and one located in the Kettle Valley sub-division enhance primary chlorine disinfection.
 Ultraviolet light treatment has been found to be effective in inactivating certain parasites such as Giardia and Cryptosporidia that can be present in source water.